alce/multi_encoder/README.md

 # MultiEncoder

 QRcode and Barcode generation for Rails apps.
 Saves resulting png's to the filesystem or as3.
+It includes a C extension that wraps the GNU Barcode project.
+For qrcode generation, it uses the [qrcode gem] (http://nycrb.rubyforge.org/qrencoder/), which in turn, wraps the <tt>libqrencode</tt> C library.

 ## Installation

-Build the C library lib <tt>111qrcode.a</tt> available [here] (http://megaui.net/fukuchi/works/qrencode/index.en.html).
+If you intend to generate QRCodes, you'll need to compile the C library <tt>libqrencode</tt> available [here] (http://megaui.net/fukuchi/works/qrencode/index.en.html).

     curl http://fukuchi.org/works/qrencode/qrencode-3.2.0.tar.gz | tar xz
     cd qrencode-3.2.0
     ./configure
     make
     sudo make install

+You'll also need <tt>ImageMagick</tt> to generate the barcode png's.

 Add this line to your application's Gemfile: